akhinos/cf4k8s-networking/README.md

 #### How egress is forwarded from the app container

 The `istio-init` init container configures IP tables in such a way that all outgoing traffic is routed to port 15001.
 There is a listener on this port that has `useOriginalDst` set to true which means it hands the request over to the listener that best matches the original destination of the request.
 If it can’t find any matching virtual listeners it sends the request to the PassthroughCluster which connects to the destination directly.
+For any address, where there is no special Istio config, e.g. for google.com:443, the PassthroughCluster is used.

 `istioctl proxy-config listener  test-app-a-test-eb94aee321-0.cf-workloads --port 15001 -o json`
 ```yaml